Fulululu/Graduation_Project/README.md

 ## I. Environment:
 all you need is:
+1. copy server directory to your server.
-1. sudo apt install python3.6
+2. sudo apt install python3.6 (on your server)
-2. python(any version) -m pip install django django-el-pagination
+3. python(any version) -m pip install django django-el-pagination.(on your server)
+4. copy raspi directory to your raspberry pi
+5. pip install pyserial (on your raspberry pi)(note that pip is a softlink to python2.7 default)
-3. As for IAR, see other Internet blogs.
+6. As for zigbee sensor environment, see other Internet blogs.

 #### Wireless Sensor network
 ZStack2.5.1 on CC2530 board with BH1750,SHT10,DS18B20 and GY-69 using IAR Embedded Workbench7.3 for 8051.